Nicole-Hong/Flight_Distance_Calculation_with_MapReduce/README.md

 # Flight Distance Calculation with Map Reduce

-This project is based on the Team Project from __YCBS 257 Data at Scale class__ at __Professional Development Certificate Program in Data Science and Machine Learning__ at __McGill University__ that introduced the Map Reduce functions for Big Data.
+This project is completed as the Team Project at __YCBS 257 Data at Scale class__ in __Professional Development Certificate Program in Data Science and Machine Learning__ at __McGill University__, and the project introduced the Map Reduce functions for solving the problems with Big Data.

 Based on